bpostance/bpostance.github.io/_posts/2022-01-04-multi-tasking-in-python.md

 In computing systems, multitasking is the concurrent execution of tasks and processes.
 We divide up our resources to work on more than one task at the same time.

-In data engineering, analytics, and data science we are often faced with scenarios where it is necessary to optimise the speed of execution.
+In data engineering, analytics, and data science we are often faced with scenarios where it is necessary to optimize the speed of execution.
 In some cases these problems are handled by the data processing and modelling techniques themselves, such as map-reduce or distributed data processing on Apache Spark.
 But in other cases the time of execution may be driven simply by the volume of tasks.
-For instance, obtaining data via API calls or web-scraping, loading and operating on data in files, returning data to reactive visualisations and dashboards, amongst others.
+For instance, obtaining data via API calls or web-scraping, loading and operating on data in files, returning data to reactive visualization and dashboards, amongst others.

 In these scenarios you can draw on threading and multi-processing techniques to run tasks concurrently.